 The next two hikes are a bit more strenuous, but both are very do-able.
 Pack your ten essentials and have an amazing day.

+From Mill Brook Road, the ascent of Balsam Lake takes barely 90 minutes, about the same as hiking Slide Mountain from Route 47 — but this is even easier.
 Plus, you’ll get the best wilderness view in the Catskills from Balsam Lake’s fire tower.
 See above.

 Windham High Peak is one of my favorite Catskills to hike from any direction but this route is my absolute favorite — it’s just so lovely.